huddeldaddel/mailbackup/README.md

 MailBackup is a small commandline tool that can be used to download emails from an IMAP server and store them as EML files on your computer.

+## Why use MailBackup instead of Thunderbird / Outlook?

+This program saves e-mails as EML files.
+[EML](http://www.ietf.org/rfc/rfc0822.txt) is a simple text format which is supported by many e-mail programs.
+Under Windows, no additional software needs to be installed to view EML files.
+The files also contain all header information and attachments in a single file.

+Thus the export as EML has some advantages over Outlook or Thunderbird data files, which can be exchanged badly.
+These are difficult to integrate - and can only be converted with a lot of manual effort when changing the mail client.

 ## Building the code and running tests

 MailBackup is written in [Java](https://openjdk.java.net/projects/jdk/11/) and build with